mulder21c/adg/pages/knowledge/aria/purpose/README.md

 So screen reader behaviour varies when interacting with ARIA elements, especially regarding differences between browse and focus modes (if you haven't done this yet, go back and read [Screen readers' browse and focus modes](/knowledge/screen-readers/desktop/browse-focus-modes)).

 For example, while all major screen readers announce content associated using `aria-describedby` in focus mode, some ignore it in browse mode.
-And while some screen readers announce the associated content right away, others ask the user whether they want to hear it (by pressing a keyboard shortcut).
-If you are really curious and want to learn more about this, skip forward and read [Adding descriptions to elements using aria-describedby](/examples/sensible-aria-usage/describedby).
+And while some screen readers announce the associated content right away, others ask the user whether they want to hear it (by pressing a keyboard shortcut). 정말 궁금하고 이에 대해 더 배우고 싶다면, skip forward and read [Adding descriptions to elements using aria-describedby](/examples/sensible-aria-usage/describedby).

 Another example is `aria-hidden`.
 Its specification promises to hide elements from screen readers.
 The first surprise is that `aria-hidden` simply does not work on focusable elements in most browsers.
-The next surprise is that `aria-hidden` does not have any effect on elements that are referenced using `aria-describedby`.
-If you are really curious and want to learn more about this, skip forward and read [Hiding elements from screen readers using aria-hidden](/examples/sensible-aria-usage/hidden).
+The next surprise is that `aria-hidden` does not have any effect on elements that are referenced using `aria-describedby`. 정말 궁금하고 이에 대해 더 배우고 싶다면, skip forward and read [Hiding elements from screen readers using aria-hidden](/examples/sensible-aria-usage/hidden).

 All this is not because of varying support degrees among modern screen readers or browsers (all of them claim to fully support `aria-describedby` and `aria-hidden`), but because of non-homogenous behaviour caused by the manufacturers' different opinions.
 So which screen reader is doing it "right"?
 The ARIA specification does not provide an answer.